top of page

 1. I must relish my dislike for him or her.

-2. I must be impressed by how excellent he or she is at being a villain.
+2. I must be impressed by his or her ability to be a villain.

 3. The villain must never back off from his or her evilness.
 He or she must never stop being sinister.